 Wrapping Things Up

-Coffee lovers have to stick together, and more often than not, wherever you decide to take your coffee beans to be ground, they will help you out.
+Coffee lovers have to stick together, and more times than not, wherever you decide to take your coffee beans to be ground, they will help you out.

-Whether you choose to buy a coffee grinder or not, you still have options to get your coffee beans ready for that delicious brew!
+Whether you choose to buy a proper coffee grinder or not, you still have options to get your custom-ground coffee ready for that delicious coffeehouse experience at home!